Bobby Alu: Career

-During the COVID-19 lockdowns in 2020 Alu regularly sang with his mother Foloi.
-Together they recorded an EP of folk songs sung in Samoan, which was released as Samoa Silasila in 2022.
+During the COVID-19 lockdowns in 2020, Alu regularly sang with his mother, Foloi.
+Together, they recorded an EP of folk songs sung in Samoan, which was released as Samoa Silasila in 2022.

-Keep It Tropical, Alu's fourth album, was released in May 2024.
-It was described by Songlines magazine as "nothing too demanding, just a finger-tapping sway in a sun-drenched musical hammock."
-The album charted at #3 on the ARIA Australian Albums Chart.
+In May 2024, Alu released his fourth album, Keep It Tropical, which was described by Songlines magazine as "nothing too demanding, just a finger-tapping sway in a sun-drenched musical hammock."
+The album reached #3 on the ARIA Australian Albums Chart and reached #1 on the AIR Independent Label Albums chart.